 Where I think placemaking falls short is that physical assets alone don’t make a desirable place.
 People are the heart and soul of a community.
 The physical assets can be created with civility, or without (for example, architecture that isn’t intimidating, or streets that are safe for pedestrians).
 Either way, they need people to be functional.
 The physical assets are made possible by acts and decisions guided (or not) by human civility, the ordinary virtues of people.
 Volunteers who open the doors at the museum or clear brush from the trails.
-Educators and librarians who help children develop ordinary virtues.
+Parents and other adults who help children learn kindness and develop curiosity.
 Government officials and developers who put people ahead of cars.
-Residents who treat each other with kindness, courtesy, and respect.
+Residents who treat each other with courtesy and respect.
 Collaboration and partnerships.
 So sometimes the blog will be about the human side, our ordinary virtues that contribute to a community.

 And sometimes there may just be cat videos.

 The subheading “small but significant” comes from this 2003 speech by Bruce Cole, former chairman of the National Endowment for the Humanities.
 Cole said, “Citizenship is a quiet patriotism; it is the habit of ordinary virtues -- the small but significant, the unheralded but heroic acts of service done without fanfare or headlines or pats on the back.”